rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 The **Check Template** creates a number of overflow checks based on the **Number of remittances per page** setup value.

-**Note**:Some clients don’t want to see so many VOID checks.
+**Note**: Some clients don’t want to see so many VOID checks.
 They want to print one check with a summary line.

 #### Regulatory reporting